Age 1 m Frisian

-JACK m English
+Jack m English

 Derived from Jackin

-), a medieval diminutive of JOHN
+), a medieval diminutive of John

 .
 It is often regarded as an independent name.
 During the Middle Ages it was very common, and it became a slang word meaning "man".
-It was frequently used in fairy tales and nursery rhymes, such as 'Jack and the Beanstalk
+It was frequently used in fairy tales and nursery rhymes, such as Jack and the Beanstalk

-JAM m Persian Mythology
+Jam m Persian Mythology

 Persian form of Avestan Yima

 (related to Sanskrit Yama

 ).
 This was the name of a mythological king, more commonly called Jamshid

 Kip m English

 From the Germanic name Lanzo

-, originally a short form of names that began with the element land
+, originally a short form of names that began with the element landa

 .
 During the Middle Ages it became associated with Old French lance

 "spear, lance".
 A famous bearer is American cyclist Lance Armstrong (1971-).

-MARK m English, Russian, Dutch, Swedish, Norwegian, Danish, Biblical
+Mark m English, Russian, Belarusian, Dutch, Danish, Biblical

 Form of Latin Marcus

 used in several languages.
 Saint Mark was the author of the second gospel in the New Testament.
 Though the author's identity is not certain, some traditions hold him to be the same person as the John Mark who appears in the Book of Acts.
 He is the patron saint of Venice, where he is supposedly buried.
 Though in use during the Middle Ages, Mark

 was not common in the English-speaking world until the 19th century, when it began to be used alongside the classical form Marcus

-PACE m English (Rare)
+Pace m English (Rare)

-From an English surname which was derived from the Middle English word pace
+From an English surname that was derived from the Middle English word pace

-PAT m & f English
+Pat m & f English

-Short form of PATRICK
+Short form of Patrick

 .
 A famous bearer of this name was Pat Garrett (1850-1908), the sheriff who shot Billy the Kid.

-PETER m English, German, Dutch, Swedish, Norwegian, Danish, Slovene, Slovak, Biblical
+Peter m English, German, Dutch, Danish, Swedish, Norwegian, Slovene, Slovak, Biblical

 Derived from Greek Πέτρος (Petros)

 .
 This is a translation used in most versions of the New Testament of the name Cephas

 , meaning "stone" in Aramaic, which was given to the apostle Simon

 ).
 Simon Peter was the most prominent of the apostles during Jesus' ministry and is often considered the first pope.... [more]

 From the English word praise